You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 Cycle 1: Buying at the 2017 top

-Imagine you had $12,000 to invest in December 2017, right when Bitcoin hit $20,000 for the first time.
+Say you had $12,000 to invest in December 2017, right when Bitcoin hit $20,000 for the first time.

-Lump sum: You put all $12,000 into Bitcoin at $20,000.
+Lump sum: You put all $12,000 in at $20,000.
 Over the next year, Bitcoin dropped 84% to roughly $3,200.
-Your $12,000 was worth about $1,920.
-By December 2020 (three years later), Bitcoin returned to $20,000 and you were back to breakeven.
+Your $12,000 shrank to about $1,920.
+By December 2020 (three years later), Bitcoin returned to $20,000 and you broke even.
 By April 2021, you had roughly $36,000.

 DCA ($1,000/month for 12 months): Your first buy was at $20,000.
 But you also bought at $11,000, $6,500, $3,500, and $4,000 over the following months.
-Your average cost ended up around $7,200 per BTC.
+Your average cost landed around $7,200 per BTC.
 When Bitcoin returned to $20,000 in December 2020, you were already up 178%.
 By April 2021 at $60,000, you had roughly $100,000 on $12,000 invested.

 In this cycle, DCA crushed lump sum.
-Not even close.

 Cycle 2: Buying at the 2018 bottom

-Now imagine you had the same $12,000 in December 2018, near Bitcoin's cycle low of $3,200.
+Now say you had the same $12,000 in December 2018, near Bitcoin's cycle low of $3,200.

 Lump sum: You bought everything at $3,200.
 By April 2021, Bitcoin hit $60,000.
-Your $12,000 was worth roughly $225,000.
+Your $12,000 grew to roughly $225,000.
 An 18.75x return.

 DCA ($1,000/month for 12 months): You bought through 2019 at prices ranging from $3,200 to $12,000, with an average cost around $7,500.
-By April 2021, the same $12,000 invested was worth roughly $96,000.
+By April 2021, the same $12,000 was worth roughly $96,000.
 Still excellent, but less than half of what lump sum produced.

 Cycle 3: Buying at the 2021 top

-And if you started in November 2021, with Bitcoin at $69,000?
+Now say you started in November 2021, with Bitcoin at $69,000.

 Lump sum: Bitcoin dropped 77% to roughly $15,500 over the next 13 months.
 Your $12,000 became about $2,700.
-Even by March 2026, with Bitcoin around $72,000, you've barely returned to your starting value.
+By March 2026, with Bitcoin around $72,000, you had barely returned to your starting value.

 DCA ($1,000/month for 12 months): You kept buying through the crash.
 Purchases at $42,000, $30,000, $20,000, and $16,500 brought your average cost to roughly $33,000.
-By March 2026, your $12,000 investment was worth approximately $26,200.
-A solid 118% return versus being roughly flat with lump sum.
+By March 2026, your $12,000 investment was worth about $26,200.
+A 118% return versus roughly flat with lump sum.

 The pattern

-Across Bitcoin's history, a consistent pattern emerges:
+Across Bitcoin's history, a consistent pattern holds:

 Summary: When Each Strategy Outperforms